harryheros/ipnova/README.md

 - This dataset is intended for networking, routing, filtering, and infrastructure use cases
 - It does **not** represent precise geolocation
-- This dataset reflects IP allocation (RIR-based), not real-time geolocation or traffic origin
+- This dataset reflects IP allocation (RIR-based), not real-time traffic origin
 - HK / TW / MO are intentionally separated from CN

 ---